Memberships Experts Shop Join Now Login

 When you run, a well-functioning pelvic floor will activate and contract just before your foot hits the ground.
 It is an anticipatory reflex that, prior to pregnancy, you probably never thought about!

-We know that in the postnatal period, generally, that pelvic floor reflex doesn’t work as well.
+We know that in the postnatal period, the pelvic floor reflex generally doesn’t work either.
 Your pelvic floor might be a little sluggish or non-existent.
 Either way, the timing is off.

 If your pelvic floor doesn’t contract the way it should - every time your foot hits the ground, you will have a force of 1.6 to 2.5 times your body weight going through a pelvic floor which is unable to handle it.